-Corks should not be put in your recycling bin.
+Corks should not be put in your recycling bins, carts, or dumpsters.
 Natural corks can be crumbled & added to a backyard compost bin, or put in municipal/commercial composting.
-ReCORK (www.recork.org) recycles natural wine & champagne corks (no plastic or metal corks); Whole Foods in Hadley and Ryan & Casey Liquors in Greenfield are ReCork collection sites.
-Yemm & Hart pays for large volumes of corks mailed to them, and accepts (but doesn’t pay for) plastic corks: www.yemmhart.com.
+ReCORK (www.recork.org) recycles natural wine & champagne corks (no plastic or metal corks); Ryan & Casey Liquors in Greenfield is a ReCork collection site.
+River Valley Co-op in Northampton has a Cork ReHarvest collection box (www.corkforest.org/cork-reharvest).
 Wine corks can be reused in many creative ways (search online for “cork art”).

 ELECTRONIC MEDIA (CD’S, DVD’S)

-Do not add electronic media to your household bottle and can mix.
-They easily shatter and the glass-like shards create hazards and other problems at the recycling facility.
-If selling or gifting used media is not an option (some communities accept certain types via book donation programs), GreenDisk.com offers a fee-based, mail-in recycling option, and Gold Circuit E-Cycling (Ludlow) charges a nominal per pound fee to recycle DVDs, disks and tapes: www.goldcircuitecycling.com.
+Do not add electronic media to your household recycling.
+CD cases easily shatter and the glass-like shards create hazards and other problems at the recycling facility.
+If selling or donating used media is not an option (some communities accept certain types via book donation programs), GreenDisk.com offers a fee-based, mail-in recycling option.

 FERTILIZERS & PESTICIDES (see “Household Hazardous Waste”)